What Is Cupping And Where Can You Learn In Australia?

-Cupping course can be done by any graduate.
-But its more beneficial to studio owners who are giving some form of therapy like Acupuncturists, Chiropractors., Massage therapists, Medical doctors and Physical therapists.
+Cupping courses can be done by any graduate.
+But it’s more beneficial to studio owners who are giving some form of therapy like Acupuncturists, Chiropractors., Massage therapists, Medical doctors and Physical therapists.

 Q2.
 Is cupping a yoga?

-Directly cupping is not a yoga.
-Though yoga is also a type of therapy that uses yoga postures, breathing exercises, meditation, and guided imagery to improve mental and physical health.
+Directly cupping is not yoga.
+Yoga is also a type of therapy that uses yoga postures, breathing exercises, meditation, and guided imagery to improve mental and physical health.
 Many yoga studios have started providing cupping.
 Some local trainers say combining two recovery techniques – yoga and cupping – can maximize your performance and results.

 Q3.
 Who started cupping?

 Cupping dates back to ancient Egyptian, Chinese, and Middle Eastern cultures.
-One of the oldest medical textbooks in the world, the Ebers Papyrus, Egyptians using cupping therapy in 1,550 B.C.
+One of the oldest medical textbooks in the world, the Ebers Papyrus, Egyptians used cupping therapy in 1,550 B.C.

 Q4.
 What is needle cupping?

 Needle cupping is where the therapist first inserts acupuncture needles and then puts cups over them.